A Spatio-Temporal Dirichlet Process Mixture Model on Linear Networks for Crime Data: Introduction

 Research in criminology has shown that crime spreads as a contagious disease in local areas \citep{johnson2008repeat, mohler2011self}, with contagion rates varying between different types of crimes \citep{brantingham2021surge, brantingham2021gang}.
 The spread of crime dynamics in urban areas shows complex patterns due to the geographical structure of the city \citep{brantingham2009topology, dong2024spatio, song2013edge}.
 Therefore, considering the geographical structure can help us better understand crime dynamics, predict future incidents more accurately, and effectively develop prevention strategies.
 In this manuscript, we study the space-time locations of crime events in Valencia, Spain, recorded from 2018 to 2019, considering the city's road network structure.
 By using the exact space-time locations of crime events, we propose a novel spatio-temporal point process model that can understand the clustering patterns of the events.

 Point process models have been proposed to understand the clustering behavior of crime events.
-In this context, spatio-temporal Hawkes process models \citep{park2021investigating, reinhart2018review, zhuang2019semiparametric} can capture clustering and triggering patterns by modeling the intensity through the past history of the process.
+In this context, spatio-temporal Hawkes process models \citep{park2021investigating, reinhart2018review, zhuang2019semiparametric} can capture clustering and triggering patterns by modeling the intensity through the past history of the process. \cite{loeffler2018gun} developed a self-exciting spatio-temporal point process to model gun violence, analyzing diffusion and clustering by estimating spatial and temporal intensities.
+Bayesian inference was performed using an efficient Hamiltonian Monte Carlo method. \cite{lima2023hawkes} provides a comprehensive review of Hawkes point processes and their applications.
 Multivariate point processes have also been studied to model different crime types. \cite{hessellund2022semiparametric} developed a semiparametric regression model for the intensity function that depends on an unspecified factor common to all crime types. \cite{briz2023mechanistic} introduced a mechanistic bivariate spatio-temporal model to study the intensity of two crime types. \cite{mohler2014marked} proposed a marked point process model for multiple crime types, which can capture both short-term and long-term hotspots.
 However, these approaches have limited applicability to our particular data and motivating problem because they do not consider the road network structure.
 Our crime data can be naturally spatially inhomogeneous due to the network geometry, which additionally poses a significant challenge over classical spatio-temporal point process models.
 Specifically, if we do not consider the network structure, the places inaccessible to people could also be considered in the analysis.
 Furthermore, even if the two points are closely located in terms of Euclidean distances, the distance over the roads can be different depending on the network structure.
 Without considering such geometric structure, there can be non-negligible biases in the statistical inference.